-1. Please enter the policy / paragraph / tak ole number or site, to o which your comment relates.
+1. Please enter the policy / paragraph / table number or site, to which your comment relates.

 Policy No: SP15

 Site: Westgate-on-Sea

-Support Obje ct X Comment
+Support Object X Comment

 2. Do you consider the Local Plan is: Yes No

 (1) Legally compliant

 (2) Sound x

 (3) Complies with the Duty to Co-operate

 Please tick as appropriate

 For an explanation of these terms please see the guidance notes published separately

-3. Please give details of why you consider the Local Plan is not legally compliant or is

 3. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.
 If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.

 We have concerns over the timescales and feasibility of the some of the sites currently being promoted in the Local Plan to meet the Council's OAN over the Plan period, and particularly the strategy to accommodate the 2,500 dwellings which need to be reallocated as a consequence of the deletion of a mixed use development at Manston Airport from the Proposed Revisions to the Local Plan.

-The allocation for Strategic Housing Site SP15 Westgate-on-Sea has increased from 1,000 dwellings in the 2015 version of the Local Plan to 2,000 dwellings in the Pre-Submission version.
-Again, we consider that there is little justification provided for this 100% increase.
-The first 50 units are expected to be delivered in 2019/20 but with no planning application submitted we consider this to be overly optimistic, and indeed, unrealistic.
+The allocation for Strategic Housing Site SP15 Westgate-on-Sea h the 2015 version of the Local Plan to 2,000 dwellings in the Pre-Sul that there is little justification provided for this 100% increase.
+The omission version.
+Again, we consider

+delivered in 2019/20 but with no planning application submitted we consider this to be overly optimistic, and indeed, unrealistic.
 The proposal must include a masterplan to incorporate the provision of a District Centre, the provision of community facilities and a new link road.
 We consider that with all these matters to address the Council has been too optimistic with the delivery of this allocation.